img

 Art

-Examples of art accepted are drawing, painting, photography, print making, three-dimensional sculpture, and mixed media.
+Examples of art accepted are drawings, painting, photography, print making, three-dimensional sculpture, and mixed media.
 Three-dimensional art submissions should be no larger than 3ftx3ft and weigh no more than 5-10lbs.
 Two-dimensional or digitally created art may be larger, however, it must be securely matted to heavy weight matte board or foam core.
-All in-person art submissions must have a typed label securely attached to the back or bottom of the piece with the following information: title of piece, student name, art medium, school, grade, teacher, student email, teacher email.
-If a writing explanation accompanies an art piece, it must be in a plastic sleeve or other protective framing attached to the entry form and clearly labeled with the art piece information.
-For safety and ease of transport, please do not use any sharp objects or pointed edges in the art piece.

 Writing

 Types of writing accepted are fiction, nonfiction and poetry.
-Poetry and prose submissions will be judged separately from fiction and non-fiction submissions.
-Each entry should not exceed 2,000 words, must be typed and double spaced.
+Each entry should not exceed 2,000 words and must be typed and double spaced.

-Writing submission – Download form off of Daytonholocaust.org.
-Writing must be formatted in either Word or PDF and emailed to Jane Hochstein (jhochstein@jfgd.net) with the following information included in the body of the email: Title of piece, student name, school, grade, teacher, student email and teacher email.
+Download form at Daytonholocaust.org or by clicking the below link.
+Writing must be formatted in either Word or PDF and emailed to Jane Hochstein (jhochstein@jfgd.net) with the following information included in the body of the email: Student name, school, grade, teacher, teacher email, and the title of the piece.

 Resources